Semaglutide in Singapore: Uses, Benefits & Side Effects

 What Is Semaglutide?

 This medicine is part of a class known as GLP-1 receptor agonists (GLP-1 RAs), which function by mimicking the effects of a naturally occurring hormone in the body called glucagon-like peptide-1.
 This hormone is integral to regulating appetite and maintaining stable blood sugar levels.
-Other medications that operate through a similar mechanism include dulaglutide and liraglutide.

 For optimal results, semaglutide is prescribed as part of a comprehensive treatment strategy that includes lifestyle modifications, such as adopting a healthy diet and engaging in regular physical activity.